top of page

 Lesson 12: Community History

-- Discuss time lines and the importance of documenting important events.
+- Discuss timelines and the importance of documenting important events.

-- Students will create a historical time line of their community.
+- Students will create a historical timeline of their community.
 Include the founding date, times of major events, and when critical businesses began which shaped the community.

 Lesson 13: Town Hero Story